apisnetworks/apiscp-docs/docs/INSTALL.md

 Bootstrapper can run without any changes to `/root/apnscp-vars.yml`.
 The following changes are recommended to make setup seamless.
 These settings are configured when the bootstrap utility pauses:

 - **apnscp_admin_email**: (email address) used to set the admin contact.
-Notified when apnscp is installed (FQDN required) as well as monthly maintenance notifications.
+Notified when ApisCP is installed (FQDN required) as well as monthly maintenance notifications.
 This email address is also used as your Let's Encrypt admin contact.
 - **ssl_hostnames**: (list or string) hostnames that resolve to this server that should be considered for Let's Encrypt SSL issuance.
   - Examples:
     - ['apiscp.com','hq.apiscp.com','nexus.apiscp.com']